A memorable yacht cruise in Croatia

 Lucy Abbott joins Riviera Travel to sail the Split, Hvar and the Delights of Dalmatia itinerary, and discovers the beauty of a relaxing yacht cruise.

-Standing on the dedicated swim platform at the rear of MS Mendula, I gaze out at the crystal-clear Adriatic sea, as majestic mountains frame the sky and the peaceful rocky beach.
+Standing on the dedicated swim platform at the rear of MS Mendula, I gaze out at the crystal-clear Adriatic sea, as majestic mountains frame the sky and the peaceful rocky beach lies ahead.

 I can’t help but jump in, breaking the peaceful water and joining an array of colourful fish.
 I pinch myself to double check this is real life and not an amazing dream that will rudely be interrupted by my alarm clock.